Filter Options

 What kinds of tours are available for a 14-day Namibia safari?

-“Namibia can be experienced in many different ways on a two-week safari.
-Use the filters on the SafariBookings website to hone in on your preferences.
+“Namibia can be experienced in many different ways on a 2-week safari.
+Use the filters on the SafariBookings website to narrow down your preferences.
 Firstly, you can choose between a private tour or a shared tour.
 You’ll know whether a group tour works for you.
 Many people love it, but it certainly isn’t for everybody.
-As some costs are shared, a group tour is usually more cost-effective.
-Especially so if you are a single traveler.
-Private tours, on the other hand, allow a bit more flexibility.
-Not all shared tours are the same though; group sizes can be anything from six to 32 people.
-Larger groups often travel in overland trucks, while groups of up to six or eight people usually get around in a minivan or 4x4 vehicle.
+Because some of the costs are shared, group tours are usually more cost-effective (especially for solo travelers).
+Private tours, on the other hand, allow more flexibility.
+On shared tours, group sizes can be anything from six to 32 people.
+Larger groups often travel in overland trucks, while groups of up to six or eight usually get around in a minivan or 4x4 vehicle.
 Namibia is well equipped for independent travelers and crime is very rare.
 It’s no surprise then that a self-drive safari is a popular option too.
-You can simply rent a car and prebook all accommodation yourself or even improvise as you go along.
+You can simply rent a car and prebook all accommodations yourself or improvise as you go along.
 But why not let the professionals help you?
 They have the experience and knowledge to set up your self-drive trip, make all bookings and offer assistance while you’re on the road.
-This way, you won’t lose any valuable time in case of a breakdown or other problem.”
+This way, you won’t lose any valuable time in case of a vehicle breakdown or other problem.”

 3